quickcore/exampleservice/README.md

-# exampleservice
+# QuickCore
-The example service
+The QuickCore framework